jakubgg/dumpfile-password-extractor/README.md

 # Dumpfile password extractor
 This bash script can be used to extract passwords from most common dump/leak files.

+## Note

+Test branches are experimental, might be unfinished or might cause infinite regression of reality and the end of the universe.
+Please check the code before you use the Test branch.

 ## Usage:

 ```